wendlers/atom-mbed-integration/README.md

 Basically the following is available after installing this package:

 * A tool-bar to give you quick access to the most common tasks (compile, flash, serial monitor, mbed-cli)
+* Simple 'wizzard' dialog to quickly setup / create a new mbed project
 * Support to compile mbed projects (by using [mbed-cli](https://github.com/ARMmbed/mbed-cli))
 * Flash .hex or .bin files to your device (by using [pyOCD](https://github.com/mbedmicro/pyOCD))
 * See the `printf` output from your device on a serial monitor